tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Tell students that they are now ready to start using more advanced financial calculations and functions, and eventually move on to working with APIs.

-* Let the students know that office hours are available for anyone who might have additional questions, would like to review more, or would like to just talk Python, Pandas, financial portfolios, and/or FinTech in general.
+* Let the students know that office hours are available for anyone who might have additional questions, would like to review more, or would just like to talk Python, Pandas, financial portfolios, and/or FinTech in general.

 ### End Class

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.